-Pleas filed by Uddhav Thackeray and Eknath Shinde camps raise many constitutional questions, says SC
+Pleas of Uddhav Thackeray and Eknath Shinde camps may need to be examined by larger bench, says SC

-The court directed both the sides to frame points that they think a larger bench needs to examine and submit them by July 27.
+The Supreme Court on Wednesday said that the petitions filed by the Uddhav Thackeray and Eknath Shinde factions of the Shiv Sena raise many constitutional questions, which may have to be referred to a larger bench, reported PTI.

-The Supreme Court on Wednesday said that the petitions filed by the Uddhav Thackeray and Eknath Shinde factions of the Shiv Sena raise many constitutional questions that needs to be considered by a larger bench, reported PTI.
+The court directed both the sides to formulate points for consideration by a larger bench by July 27.

-The court directed both the sides to formulate points that they think would need a larger bench to examine and sought their replies by July 27.
+A bench of Chief Justice NV Ramana and Justices Krishna Murari and Hima Kolhi was hearing six petitions filed by the two factions led by Thackeray and Shinde.

-A bench of Chief Justice NV Ramana and Justices Krishna Murari and Hima Kolhi were hearing five petitions filed by the two factions led by Thackeray and Shinde.
+“Some of the issues, I strongly feel, may require a larger bench,” the chief justice said, according to Live Law.
+“Some of the issues are important constitutional issues which should be settled.”

-Chief Minister Shinde has challenged the disqualification notices issued against him and 15 other MLAs of his group by Deputy Speaker Narhari Zirwal on June 25.
+Maharashtra Chief Minister Shinde has challenged the disqualification notices issued against him and 15 other MLAs of his group by Deputy Speaker Narhari Zirwal on June 25.
 On the other hand, Thackeray filed a plea against newly-elected Maharashtra Assembly Speaker Rahul Narvekar’s decision to recognise Bharatsheth Gogawale as the new party whip.
 Gogawale is backed by the Shinde camp.

 The cases were filed before the Supreme Court after a split in the Shiv Sena in June.